huschauer/rm-sync/README.md

 This script will give you sync and backup functionality over USB.
 Great if you do not want to sync your rM to the cloud.

-_Ongoing work, contributions welcome._
+_contributions welcome_

 ## Usage

 This script is written for and tested on linux.
 Feel free to adopt for mac or win.

+ 1. Create a reMarkable folder somewhere in your documents folder
- 1. Save the script file to `~/bin`
+ 2. Save the script file to the reMarkable folder
- 2. Change the path variable (and other) in the file as needed.
+ 3. Change the RMDIR variable (and other) in the file as needed.
- 3. Run with `./rM-sync.sh`
+ 4. Run with `./rm-sync.sh`

 ### Options

- * `-u` upload: Uploads new files to the reMarkable from local folder _uploads_.
+ * `u` upload: Uploads new files to the reMarkable (root folder) from local folder _Upload_.
+After successful upload the files will be deleted in the local folder.
- * `-b` backup: Creates a backup of all user files on the reMarkable.
+ * `b` backup: Creates a backup of all user files on the reMarkable.
+The backup is saved to a folder with todays date inside the _Backup_ folder.
- * `-d` download: Not yet implemented...
+ * `d` download: Recreates the folderstructure on your reMarkable inside the _Files_ folder and downloads all files in PDF format.

-## Planned functionality
+## Open issues

- * Download PDFs of everything that changed on the tablet
+ * Error messages regarding not deleting files.index and folders.index
+ * Error messages relating to folders_array: Incorrect index